jkim644/FirstGroupRepo/README.md

 # READ ME

-# WHAT THE SOFTWARE DOES
+# What the software does
 Asks the user for name and grade(s)

 Outputs the letter grade for the user to read

-# HOW TO USE IT
+# How to use it
 Input your name

 Input the numbered grade

 The program runs and outputs the letter grade

-# AUTHORS
+# Authors
 Jaclyn Kim

 Wabona Dandi